ansys/scade-git/doc/source/merge-tools/etp.rst

-Project File
+Project file
 ============

 Overview
 --------

-The project files (ETP) are XML files with local unique identifiers which must be considered for merging.
+The project files (ETP) are XML files with locally unique identifiers which must be considered for merging.

 The ``etpmerge`` utility merges two Ansys SCADE project files derived from a common ancestor.